Personal allowance and tax band explained.

 This can either lead to you paying too much tax (believe me it does happen) or paying too little, this creates a debt burden which at times may occur years after the money has been spent (that’s even more annoying!)

 HMRC confirms that currently 8 million people underpay or overpay their tax each year.
-Two thirds of these people (5.5 million) overpay tax, of which just over 50% are the lowest paid, earning under £15,000 a year.
+Two-thirds of these people (5.5 million) overpay tax, of which just over 50% are the lowest paid, earning under £15,000 a year.

 What is the tax code?

-Other adjustment to tax codes
+Other adjustments to tax codes

 HMRC can add your other work-related expenses, subscriptions, or charity gifts that you make during the year to increase your tax code so that you don’t overpay tax and have to claim refunds.

-They can also reduce your tax code because of tax owed from previous years, dividend tax, benefits, etc. This allowance /code will then be distributed all throughout the year and used to reduce tax paid each month.
+They can also reduce your tax code because of tax owed from previous years, dividend tax, benefits, etc. This allowance /code will then be distributed all throughout the year and used to reduce the tax paid each month.

 Where to find information about your tax code

 You normally receive a P800 form at beginning of the tax year explaining what is in your code.
-If you need to reduce the under or over payment of the tax, from July 2017, HMRC agents are able to change your tax code as soon as there is a need to.
+If you need to reduce the under or overpayment of the tax, from July 2017, HMRC agents are able to change your tax code as soon as there is a need to.